cyberark/conjur/index.md

 # And ends here

-Modern infrastructure is composed of a fluid set of interacting components such as servers, virtual machines, containers, storage volumes, secrets, job controllers, web services, databases and other code.
-To properly secure this infrastructure, you need an authoritative directory service that:
+To properly secure a modern infrastructure, you need an authoritative directory service that:

-* Enumerates and categorizes everything.
+* Enumerates and categorizes all your servers, virtual machines, containers, storage volumes, secrets, job controllers, web services, databases and other code.
 * Assigns roles and permissions to everything.
-* Supports the modern coded workflow.
+* Supports a coded workflow.
-* Has full support for automation, ephemeral services and containers.
+* Supports automation, microservices, and continuous integraiton.
-* Is easy to use with other tools in the modern stack.
+* Has easy-to-use integrations with other tools in the modern stack.

 Possum is the directory and authorization service for the new infrastructure stack, providing: